Dosage Form: tablet, extended release

 Nifedipine is a drug belonging to a class of pharmacological agents known as the calcium channel blockers.
 Nifedipine is 3,5-pyridinedicarboxylic acid, 1,4-dihydro-2,6-dimethyl-4(2-nitrophenyl)-, dimethyl ester, C17 H18 N2O6, and has the structural formula:

-Inert ingredients in the formulations are: black iron oxide; cellulose acetate; colloidal silicon dioxide; hypromellose; lactose monohydrate; magnesium stearate; microcrystalline cellulose; polyethylene glycol; polyethylene oxide; polysorbate; povidone; propylene glycol; red ferric oxide; sodium chloride; titanium dioxide; yellow iron oxide and FD&C yellow #6 (90 mg tablet only).
+Inert ingredients in the formulations are: cellulose acetate; ferric oxide; hypromellose; magnesium stearate; polyethylene glycol; polyethylene oxide; potassium chloride; povidone; sodium chloride; titanium dioxide; yellow iron oxide and FD&C yellow #6 (90 mg tablet only).

 System Components and Performance

-Nifedipine Extended-release Tablet is similar in appearance to a conventional tablet.
+Nifedipine Extended-Release Tablets are similar in appearance to a conventional tablet.
 It consists, however, of a semipermeable membrane surrounding an osmotically active drug core.
 The core itself is divided into two layers: an "active" layer containing the drug, and a "push" layer containing pharmacologically inert (but osmotically active) components.
-As water from the gastrointestinal tract enters the tablet, pressure increases in the core of the tablet, releasing drug through the precision laser-drilled tablet orifice in the one side of the tablet.
+As water from the gastrointestinal tract enters the tablet, pressure increases in the osmotic layer and "pushes" against the drug layer, releasing drug through the precision laser-drilled tablet orifice in the active layer.